Walrus98/geckosoft-assignment/README.md

 #### Videos

 - **POST** ``/v0/videos/upload``
-    used to upload a video to the application
+    used to upload a video to the application, the payload size for this endpoint has been increased up to 1GB.

 - **GET** ``/v0/videos/``
     used to obtain the list of uploaded videos within range specified by the following query parameters: